The Arts

 The J’s cultural programs demonstrate, illuminate, and celebrate the breadth and depth of Judaism's culture, identity, creativity, diversity, and resiliency through the arts.
 The J is home to the Bodzin Art Gallery, exhibiting group and solo exhibitions.
 The J also powers the ReelAbilities Film Festival: Northern Virginia, screened in venues throughout the region.
 Other programming includes theater, music, and literary arts, showcasing renowned local, regional, and national artists.

-Featured in the Bodzin Art Gallery
+In the Bodzin Art Gallery

 Bodzin Art Gallery Pozez JCC of Northern Virginia 8900 Little River Turnpike Fairfax, VA 22031 |